How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 Organizations should establish data retention policies addressing:

-Regulatory requirements: Different jurisdictions and industries require varying retention periods.
-Healthcare records may require 6-10 year retention; tax records typically 7 years; general business records vary.
+- Regulatory requirements — Healthcare records may require 6–10 year retention; tax records typically 7 years; general business records vary by jurisdiction

 Privacy regulations require specific capabilities for managing personal data.

-Identify and classify PII in your Salesforce org:
+Identify and classify PII in your Salesforce org.
+Common PII categories include:

 - Social Security Numbers / National IDs